JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/mix_floats.rst

 Note
 ----

-By how the *Mix floats* works, A factor that is larger than 1 won't be clamped but rather multiplied to the second float, That's why the node has an option to *Clamp Factor*.
-So if *Clamp factor* is enables, Any factor that is larger than 1 will return the second float.
+By how the *Mix floats* works, A factor that is larger than 1 won't be clamped but rather multiplied to the second float- that's why the node has an option to *Clamp Factor*.
+So if *Clamp factor* is enabled, any factor that is larger than 1 will return the second float.

 Examples of Usage
 -----------------